ansible/schemas/negative_test/playbooks/tasks/with_items_boolean.yml.md

     {
       "filename": "negative_test/playbooks/tasks/with_items_boolean.yml",
       "path": "$[0]",
-      "message": "{'command': 'echo 123', 'with_items': True} is not valid under any of the given schemas", "has_sub_errors": true,
+      "message": "{'command': {'cmd': 'echo 123'}, 'with_items': True} is not valid under any of the given schemas", "has_sub_errors": true,
       "best_match": {
         "path": "$[0]",